mledoze/countries/README.md

 ## To do
  - add the official name of the country in english and in its native language
- - rename `alt-spellings` to `alt-names`
- - have only one data source (master file) from which we can generate other formats (see #12)
  - add the type of the country (country, sovereign state, public body, territory, etc.)
- - add the land borders
  - add regions, provinces and cities

 ## Sources